pol-valero/openrover-robotic-platform/remote_control_touchscreen/README.md

-# Code setup guide for the "remote control and touchscreen" module
+# Remote control and touchscreen module

+## Code setup guide
 This module is formed by two submodules, the "Arduino Nano" and the "ESP32S3 touchscreen" submodules.

 To develop the code for these submodules, the PlatformIO IDE was used.
 This IDE is integrated into the versatile Visual Studio Code editor, and can be installed simply by searching "PlatformIO IDE" in the "Extensions" tab of Visual Studio Code.